 Adds or removes a VLAN translation setting.
 The IPS creates a separate VLAN translation rule for each port you want to translate.
 A maximum of 8000 VLAN translation rules can be defined on a 440T or 2200T TPS.
 If the number of VLAN translation rules you want to commit exceed the specified limit, the device does not commit your changes.

 Use the auto-reverse flag to automatically create a reverse VLAN translation.

-''' add-translation <PORT> <incoming VLAN ID> (auto-reverse)
+''' add-translation <PORT> <incoming VLAN ID> <outgoing VLAN ID> [auto-reverse]

 delete-translation <PORT> <incoming VLAN ID> '''